 The project aims to increase oyster abundance and restore resilience to oyster populations by increasing connectivity through larval transport and constructing oyster habitat within a range of habitats and salinities.
 The project would create a network of high-vertical relief brood (protected) reefs.
 These brood reefs would be linked by larval transport to sink reefs (harvested or protected) that either already exist or that would be created through the project.
-This interlinked network of reefs would increase oyster population sustainability and oyster reef resilience.
-The reef design would help ensure connectivity between larvae produced on the brood reefs and the sink reefs.
+This interlinked network of reefs would help ensure connectivity between larvae produced on the brood reefs and the sink reefs.
 The selected project sites may contain both subtidal and intertidal habitat, to address the lost connection between these habitats identified in the 2016 Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS).
 (The PDARP/PEIS and the Record of Decision (ROD) are available at www.gulfspillrestoration.noaa.gov/restoration-planning/gulf-plan/.)